-(1) For strength assessments using beam theory or grillage analysis:

-(a) Normal stress: 100% of the specified minimum yield point of the material (b) Shearing stress: 60% of the specified minimum yield point of the material (2) For strength assessments using finite element analysis:
+For strength assessments using beam theory or grillage analysis: (1)(a) Normal stress: 100% of the specified minimum vield point of the material (b) Shearing stress: 60% of the specified minimum yield point of the material

-(a) Equivalent stress: 100% of the specified minimum yield point of the material the minimum breaking strength of the mooring line according to 27.1.5 MBLsd.

-- 56 Safe Working Load (SWL) - (1) Unless a greater SWL is requested by the applicant according to -3(5), SWL is not to exceed

-- (2) The SWL (in tonnes) of each fitting, excluding mooring winches and capstan, is to be marked by weld beads and paint, or the equivalent, on the fitting.
+- (2) For strength assessments using finite element analysis: - (a) Equivalent stress: 100% of the specified minimum yield point of the material - 56 Safe Working Load (SWL) - (1) Unless a greater SWL is requested by the applicant according to -3(5), SWL is not to exceed the minimum breaking strength of the mooring line according to 27.1.5MBL{sd}. - (2) The SWL (in tonnes) of each fitting, excluding mooring winches and capstan, is to be marked by weld beads and paint, or the equivalent, on the fitting.
 For fittings intended to be used for both towing and mooring, the TOW according to 27.2.2-53 is to be marked in addition to SWL. - (3) The towing and mooring arrangements plan specified in 27.2.9 is to define the method of use for mooring lines.